gbirke/jquery_pagination/README.rst

 	This callback function is essential for the functionality of the pagination!
 	It should contain code that updates your content.
 	For a fast user experience you should NOT load content via AJAX in this function.
-Instead, pre-load some content pages and switch betweem them with this function.
+Instead, pre-load some content pages and switch between them with this function.

 current_page